Yni-Viar/scp-continued-procedures/README.md

 # SCP: Containment Procedures (Reborn)

-## ⚠️ This game currently is poorly maintained.

-Currently, I (Yni) take a break from developing 6.0.0 because of the risk of burn-out.
-[5.x.x](https://github.com/Yni-Viar/scp-containmentprocedures/tree/5.x.x) will be still updated.

 ## Requirements to build

 **It is strongly recommended to use [custom build of Godot engine 4.5.1](https://github.com/Yni-Viar/godot/releases/tag/4.5.1-stable-patch), because of various security issues**, but it is possible to build with regular Godot 4.5.1.